AnirudhPratapShukla/plsql_projects_by_anirudh/README.md

 ## Attribution

-All code and scripts are made by Anirudh Pratap Shukla, with Indian names and context for learning and demonstration.
+All code and scripts are made by Anirudh Pratap Shukla learning and demonstration.